attilalb/react-calc/README.md

 Calculator created in React with Typescript using Vite.

-This project is part of the [freecodecamp front end development libraries certification].
+This project is part of the [freecodecamp front end development libraries certification](https://www.freecodecamp.org/learn/front-end-development-libraries/#front-end-development-libraries-projects).

 ## Installation 🚀